Minivera/Carleton-Web-Dev/src/slides/introduction.md

   ## Why study web development?
 ]
 .right-column[
   Web Development is a fascinating field that requires thinking outside the box and wearing many hats.
-It is both challenging and rewarding, yet lets you explore the field like no other.
-For example, many web developers - or
-    "engineers" - are now expected to have experience in:
+For example, many web developers are now expected to have experience in:

   - Cryptography and security
   - AI and Machine Learning